-Research in Design is connected with a number of regional, national and international publishers, artist-led projects and studios, Societies and media companies.
-Depending on the student's specific research project, the MRes could afford opportunities to work with these organisations and to acquire both subject-relevant work experience and experience in engaging our academic research and practice within the wider community.
-These organisations include: Walker Books, Lemniscaat Publishers (in Holland), Brontë Porcelain, and the Royal Photographic Society.
+Research in Early Modern Studies is connected with a number of national, international and local community associations and groups.
+Depending on the student's specific research project, the MRes could afford opportunities to work with those organisations and to acquire both subject-relevant work experience and experience in engaging our academic research with the wider community.
+Such organisations include: the European Shakespeare Research Association (ESRA); The Worcester Rep (e.g. in relation to Shakespeare at the Commandery and the Shakespeare at the Cathedral seasons); the Commandery Museum in Worcester; The Shakespeare Birthplace Trust Library and Archive; Worcester Cathedral; the Archives at the Hive Library in Worcester; and the Defoe Society.